Black Phoenix Alchemy Lab

-Black Phoenix Alchemy Lab, also known as BPAL, is an online retailer of indie perfumes and related producers.
+Black Phoenix Alchemy Lab, also known as BPAL, is an online retailer of indie perfumes and related products.
 It is owned by perfumers Elizabeth Moriarty Barrial, Brian Constantine and is based in Philadelphia.
 It was established in 2000 and began selling online through their website in 2002.

 Company Products

 Primarily a producer of hand-blended, small batch fragrance oils, typically called perfume oils, Black Phoenix Alchemy Lab also produces hair conditioning spray, lotion, and air freshener.
 Distinct from typical aerosolized perfumes or perfume suspended in an ethanol-and-water mixture, which is then sprayed, perfume oils involve a higher concentration of perfume to solvent and typically use a coconut or jojoba oil.
 These perfume oils are applied directly upon the skin.

 One of the earliest independent fragrance brands, established online in 2002 with a once a month pop-up retail location in Burbank, California (now defunct), BPAL advertises itself as part of goth and geek subcultural.
 They maintain all of their products are vegan aside from those based on honey and do not test on animals.